bobf/web_fetch/README.md

 ### Fetching results later

-In some cases you may need to fetch the result in a different context to which you initiated the request in.
+In some cases you may need to fetch the result of a request in a different context to which you initiated it.
 A unique ID is available for each *Promise* which can be used to fetch the result from a separate *Client* instance:

 ``` ruby
 client = WebFetch::Client.new('localhost', 8077)